IUSCA/bioloop/docs/dataset_duplication.md

 <img src="assets/datasetDuplication/assets/accept_duplicate_steps.png" />

 When an authorized user accepts a duplicate dataset into the system, the following steps take place:
-1. The action item and notification corresponding to the duplicate dataset are marked as resolved and marked as inactive.
+1. The action item and notification corresponding to the duplicate dataset are marked as resolved.
 2. An audit log is created for the incoming duplicate dataset's acceptance, and another one for the original dataset's overwrite.
 3. Any other duplicates that may have been created for the original dataset are rejected, and their action items and notifications are resolved.
 4. The original dataset is deleted from the system by marking it as deleted in the database (i.e. setting its `is_deleted` to `true`).